joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 another.
 Fixing one thing seemed to break something somewhere else.

 Shortly after starting, it became apparent that something weird happened in the development cycles of Strapi which was confusing Claude.
-Strapi's major verison update to version 5 was released on September 18, 2024.
+Strapi's major version update to version 5 was released on September 18, 2024.
 It included a major version update to the custom design system that was tagged `2.0.0-rc*`, but not yet released.
 Claude kept trying to use the latest released `1.19.0` (from May 31, 2024) instead of using v2.
 The plugin code would successfully build, but then break in the browser when trying to

 Errors were being logged in the browser console where Claude didn't have access to them.
-I was doing a lot of copy and pasting of errors into the Claude Code chat (ie. vibe coding).
+I was doing a lot of copy/pasting of errors into the Claude Code chat (ie. vibe coding).
 I set up a Puppeteer MCP server to try to give Claude direct access to those errors, but Claude didn't seem to use it.
 It could have been a setup issue or something else entirely.

-In some downtime, I made a note that one of drawbacks of using genAI in this way was that once you needed to "eject" from that workflow, the context is not as robust as the one that you would have built from manually working in the codebase.
+In some downtime, I made a note that one of the drawbacks of using genAI in this way was that once you needed to "eject" from that workflow, the context is not as robust as the one that you would have built from manually working in the codebase.